built-on-openfin/.github/profile/README.md

 # Built-On-Openfin

-This repository is maintained by OpenFin and is a collection of open-source examples and applications that demonstrate the capabilities of the OpenFin platform.
+This repository is maintained by OpenFin and is a collection of examples and applications that demonstrate the capabilities of the OpenFin platform.
 It is a companion repository to the primary [OpenFin Organization](https://github.com/openfin)

 The examples can be used by developers who are interested in building applications with OpenFin, and who want to see how different features and functionalities can be implemented.